kcg227/kcg227.github.io/README.md

 #### 4. Asian residents account for 3.26%, while Native American (0.24%) and Native Hawaiian/Pacific Islander (0.04%) populations remain very small.

 ## Implications
-#### These demographic patterns highlight Bethlehem’s growing racial and ethnic diversity, which has implications for local governance, education, housing, healthcare access, and cultural representation.
-Policymakers and community leaders may use this information to guide inclusive planning and resource allocation.
+#### These demographic trends demonstrate the increasing racial and ethnic diversity of Bethlehem, which affects housing, healthcare access, education, local government, and cultural representation.
+This information can be used by community leaders and policymakers to direct resource allocation and inclusive planning.